nicoduchene/fframe/README.rst

 FFrame
 ======

+FFrame was a quick comparison between two algorithms.
+One was extremely inefficient, and the second much faster!
-FFrame is a simple class to discretize a 1D function's domain and image.
-Some investigations on performance will also be undertaken.
+The goal was to discretize a function's domain and image given some allowed values.

 Dependencies:
     - numpy
     - scipy
     - matplotlib

-To do:
-    - Write tests and try blocks (*gasp*).
-    - Customize plot output.
-    - Add direct input of domain.
-    - Add a refresh method.
-    - Generalize to N-D
-    - Add new interpolation schemes.

 Questions:
     - What is the operational overhead of implementing an iterative